OpusVL/prosody-docker/README.md

 ## Bootstrap Mode

 This Docker image has the option to bootstrap a very basic VirtualHost based on a few environment variables.
+The bootstrap host will inherit any settings from the global configuration.
+If the `PROSODY_S2S_REQUIRE_ENCRYPTION` setting is set to `true` then you'll need to bind mount TLS certificates into the `/etc/prosody/certs` directory.

 ### `PROSODY_BOOTSTRAP`
 Default value: `0`